-I think of it this way…I believe I ‘died’ in 1972 in that LOH crash.
+I think of it this way…I believe I died in 1972 in that loach crash, but then God brought me back to this world.
 My life since then is a gift, and I owe it to the Lord Jesus Christ—who loves us and gave Himself for us.
 He is the perfect human model to emulate in my life, and (I hope) yours.

 He gave His life, His soul, and His blood for me; He is the only one worthy to give my life to.